dluchko/peascripter/README.md

 Installation
 ------------

-You can download packaged peascripter.app file from outer source.

-Another way:

-1. You need to have Shoes installed.
+1. You need to have [Shoes] (http://shoesrb.com/) installed.
-2. Download ZIP project file.
-Unarchive.
+2. Download or clone *peascriptor* project.
-3. Open peascripter.rb file via Shoes, or just drag it on Shoes icon.
+3. Open peascripter.rb file via Shoes (or just drag it on Shoes icon).

 Getting started
 ---------------